Famous Delhi Street Food: A Guide for Beginners

 Bhel puri is one of the most popular street snacks in Delhi

-Originally this snack came from the beaches of Chowpatty in Mumbai, but thankfully it made its way to the nation’s capital and can be found at stands all over Delhi.
+Originally this street food came from Chowpatty Beach in Mumbai, but now it can be found all over Delhi.

 Shakarkandi ki Chaat